 - In The Aeneid Aeneas travels through the underworld to Elysium, where he finds his father, Anchises — who is numbering souls on a tablet.
 So he's pretty much got a clipboard and is taking the names of everyone in Heaven.

-- In Islam, every part of sentient being's (djinns are included) afterlife is managed by angels.
+- The Qur'an: In Islam, every part of sentient being's (djinns are included) afterlife is managed by angels.
 For instance, every single human have two angels sitting on their shoulder to write their piety and sin.
 After the Kiamat (End of the World) we will be in purgatory, where they have to go through several trials which those angels's reports will make the trials either easier or harder.
 Afterward, the report will be publicly announced on the gathering people and judged how long they're going to hell.
 Yes, everyone's going to hell at first, in which the angels, not Satan, will torture them based on the sin.
 After the sin had spent, the human will be removed from hell and gain eternity in heaven, with angels who tortured them become steadfast companions and servants.

 - In Egyptian Mythology, in order to gain a eternal life in the paradise, there's are a huge number of prerequisites to fill, as you need to be mummified, prayed to, have a tomb with a name and food tribute made by your loved ones just to be judged, in which you need to have an unimpeachable life to avoid have your soul eaten by a chimera, and after that, there's still a very long and dangerous journey to reach the paradise.